jamestariga/7-Days-7-React-Projects/README.md

 ## About

 This is my first react project for this challenge.
 This project highlights the infinite scroll technique that is widely used amongst many social media apps such as Twitter.
+[Visit the site](https://infinite-scroll-jamestariga.netlify.app/)

 ## Scope